highlightxyz/highlight-embed-showcase/README.md

 ### Step 5: Implementing Highlight embed

-Begin by creating a new collection on Highlight ([website](https://highlight.xyz)).
+Begin by creating a new collection on Highlight ([website](https://highlight.xyz)) and selecting Base as your blockchain.
 For our project we've used the PFP guide ([docs](https://support.highlight.xyz/knowledge-base/for-creators/project-quick-start-guides/launch-a-pfp-project)).

 We've prepared a custom demo Superchain Chiblings collection metadata and assets, available for download in this repository ([link](./public/downloads/demo-chiblings.zip)).